JonathanLorand/AgoraGarden/patterning reading group report.md

 	- specific to the site, users, and culture
 	- extendable and adaptable over time

-Below, I've started trying to write a sort of report on some of the idea and arguments that stood out for me.
+Below, I've started trying to write a sort of report on some of the ideas and arguments that stood out for me.
 So far, this is quite incomplete still!

 ## Good Fit

 In [[Notes on the synthesis of form]], Alexander introduces the notion of "good fit" as a property that might be achieved, or not, by an ensemble consisting of two abstract parts: a form and a context.
 The form is the part which the designer(s) choose to actively conceive, shape, and realize, and the context is essentially everything else that is relevant to the design task/problem/question at hand.
 In other words, with respect to a given design question, the abstract distinction between form and context is a distinction between those things that designers will exert agency upon and change, and those things that will be assumed to stay fixed for the duration of the design process.
 A key point for making this form/context distinction is that the form-making process and the changing of the context (which realistically is usually also happening) are assumed to proceed at different enough speeds so that, in approximation, we can think of the context as temporarily fixed.
 Another, but seperate, aspect of the form/context distinction is the question of which variables are under the designers control at all, and which not.

-A comment that Alexander makes and which I enjoyed is that, for a single given design question, there are often a large multitude of different ways to split the question into a part that is "the form" and a part that is "the context".
+A comment that Alexander makes, and which I enjoyed, is that, for a single given design question, there are often a large multitude of different ways to split the question into a part that is "the form" and a part that is "the context".

 ## Homeostatic design processes